 Do they follow up with written documentation?

-Good communication = good project management.
+Good communication leads to good project management.

 Bad signs: